PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/types/shared-components/DataTable/hooks/interfaces/IBulkAction.md

 [`Key`](../../types/type-aliases/Key.md)[]

-ReadonlySet of keys for the selected rows
+Array of keys for the selected rows

 #### Returns